Basic virtual type samples

 Where to look and what to do

-Note in particular the "covariant specialization" of the only input parameter of function registerView of class Model
+Note in particular the "covariant specialization" of the only input parameter of function registerView of class Model.

-Note that DrawFW::View is not compatible in the traditional sense (of c-derivation) to ModelViewFW::View, since it contains member variables (myModel) and function parameters (m of initializer ini) that are of a more derived type in pattern DrawFW than in ModelViewFW (as a consequence of covariant specialization of the VT <model>).
+Note that DrawFW::View is not compatible in the traditional sense (of c-derivation) to ModelViewFW::View, since it contains member variables (myModel) and function parameters (m of initializer ini) that are of a more derived type in pattern DrawFW than in ModelViewFW (as a consequence of covariant specialization of the VT <MODEL>).

 QueueOfPoint: